yny0506/Massive-Videos-Moment-Retrieval/README.md

 # MVMR task
-MVMR: Evaluating Natural Language Video Localization Bias over Multiple Reliable Videos Pool [arXiv](https://arxiv.org/pdf/2309.16701v1.pdf)
+MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors [arXiv](https://arxiv.org/pdf/2309.16701v1.pdf)

-Our work propose the MVMR (Massive Videos Moment Retrieval) task, which aims to localize video frames from a massive set of videos given a text query.
+Our work proposes the MVMR (Massive Videos Moment Retrieval) task, which aims to localize video frames from a massive set of videos given a text query.
 For this task, we suggest methods for constructing datasets by employing similarity filtering on the existing video localization datasets and introduce three MVMR datasets.
 Specifically, we employ embedding-based text similarity matching and videolanguage grounding techniques to calculate the relevance score between a target query and videos to define positive and negative sets.
-For the proposed MVMR task, we further develop a strong model, Reliable Mutual Matching Network (RMMN), which employs a contrastive learning scheme that selectively filters the reliable and informative negatives leading the model more robust on the MVMR task.
+For the proposed MVMR task, we further develop a strong model, CroCs, which employs a contrastive learning scheme that selectively filters the reliable and informative negatives leading the model more robust on the MVMR task.

 ![image](https://github.com/yny0506/MVMR/assets/107698204/e3c7bde6-e79d-4a24-b9dd-d9456fecde14)